1 It’s low calorie!

 7 Be different!

-Create conversation by ordering a glass of Fino instead of wine next time you go for a drink.
+Create conversation by ordering a glass of Oloroso instead of wine next time you go for a drink.
 This way you will encourage others to try something new too!

-For more information and how to serve Sherry check the Getting lost in Spain’s Sherry triangle article.
+For more information and how to serve it, check the Getting lost in Spain’s Sherry triangle article.